networknt/light-doc/content/concern/consul.md

       - info
 ```

+Above /health/{serviceId} endpoint is not protected.
+If you feel that it needs to be protected and only Consul nodes should access it, you can add IP Whitelist middleware handler in the handler.yml and put it in front of exec: health endpoint.

 When the service register itself to Consul, it will tell Consul to call the /heath/com.networknt.apid-1.0.0 to ensure the service is alive every 10 seconds.
+The time is configuable for 10 seconds work for most of the scenarios.

 ### Deployment